-Exporting plant material
+Exporting plant material to domestic states

 Oregon grown nursery stock shipped out of the state or country must meet the following requirements: